-- A Technology Summary; - Bullet points that describe novel aspects of the proposed technology and technology approach; - A description of the technology's impact; - 0 - Quantitatively describe (through text or graphic) how the project will satisfy CURIE global and technology-specific metrics. - Proposed Targets; - Including any important technical performance metrics and/or impact categories; - Including quantitative description of the state of the art; - Including quantitative descriptions of the proposed targets; - Any key graphics (illustrations, charts and/or tables) summarizing technology development and/or impact; - The project's key idea/takeaway; - Project title and Principal Investigator information; and - Requested ARPA-E funds and proposed Applicant cost share.
+- A Technology Summary; - Bullet points that describe novel aspects of the proposed technology and technology approach; - A description of the technology's impact; - Quantitative description (through text or graphic) of the impact the proposed project will provide to the market and ARPA-E mission areas; - Quantitatively describe (through text or graphic) how the project will satisfy CURIE global and technology-specific metrics. - Proposed Targets; - Including any important technical performance metrics and/or impact categories; - Including quantitative description of the state of the art; - Including quantitative descriptions of the proposed targets;

+- Any key graphics (illustrations, charts and/or tables) summarizing technology development and/or impact; - The project's key idea/takeaway; - Project title and Principal Investigator information; and - Requested ARPA-E funds and proposed Applicant cost share.